 An internal audit was undertaken on the procurement process undertaken for the new build tugboat Freyja of Scapa, and was completed prior to the end of the reporting period 2022/23.
 The findings of this report were presented to the Monitoring and Audit Committee on 30 March 2023 and provided substantial assurance relating that processes relating to the procurement of the tug are well controlled and managed.
-The Audit Report is available here.
+The Audit Report is available <a href="https://example.com/her